OlaJurrek/clocks/README.md

-Since you are here do not forget to hover on city names to see them glowing :wink:
+Since you are here do not forget to hover over city names to see them glowing :wink:

 [See demo](https://olajurrek.github.io/clocks/)